-I am an assistant professor of political science at the University of South Carolina, and, as of fall 2022, will be an assistant professor of public policy at the University of Massachusetts Amherst.
+I am an assistant professor of public policy at the University of Massachusetts Amherst.
 Additionally, I am a faculty affiliate at the Center for Effective Lawmaking, where I was previously a post-doctoral research associate located at the University of Virginia.
 Broadly, my research addresses two questions: (1) How do descriptive identities (e.g., race and gender) of officials and civilians intersect with context, such as policy and institutions, to shape outcomes; and (2) How does language relate to policy and perceptions of politics?
 I do so through a focus on race, gender, and policing; and the language used by elites.
 To explore these questions, I collect and analyze large data sets using statistical and machine learning techniques, which I complement with experimental methods.

 I am a co-author of Suspect Citizens: What 20 Million Stops Tell Us About Policing and Race (Cambridge University Press, 2018, co-winner of the C. Herman Pritchett Book Award from the American Political Science Association Section on Law and Courts).
 Additionally, my work has appeared in Science Advances, the American Journal of Political Science, and the Journal of Public Administration Research and Theory, among others.